 Healthcare in Portugal

-Healthcare in Portugal is generally very good.
-The World Health Organization ranked Portugal’s healthcare 12th in the world (ahead of the UK in 18th).
+The World Health Organization ranked the healthcare in Portugal as 12th in the world (ahead of the UK in 18th).
 There are three types of healthcare in Portugal: the National Health Service (NHS), special social health insurance schemes and voluntary private health insurance.
+Read on to find out more about the healthcare system in Portugal!

 Despite having some of the best healthcare in the world there are several problems that exist when it comes to healthcare in Portugal.
 Most of them stem from the fact that Portuguese hospitals are understaffed due to a shortage of physicians which leads to overcrowded wards and long waiting lists, especially for free consultations and basic services.